Gearbox-protocol/dev-docs-old/docs/tutorials/environment-setup/a-simple-example.md

 Any funds sent to them on Mainnet or any other live network WILL BE LOST.

 ```

-It means that we are running an instance of Hardhat Network that forks mainnet, there 20 accounts that we can use to deploy.
-This means that it will simulate having the same state as mainnet, but it will work as a local development network with JSON-RPC server at `http://127.0.0.1:8545`.
+Congratulations, if you see an output like the above it means that we are running an instance of Hardhat Network that forks mainnet.
+We are being shown 20 wallets that we can use to deploy.
+Using a Mainnet fork means that we have the same state as mainnet, but it will work as a local development network with JSON-RPC server at `http://127.0.0.1:8545`.
 Thus, we can start to write our example code, we open a new command window and create a Typescript file `scripts/simple-example.ts`.

 ```tsx title="scripts/simple-example.ts"
 // We require the Hardhat Runtime Environment explicitly here.
 This is optional
 // but useful for running the script in a standalone fashion through `node <script>`.